-While planning their Canadian RV vacation, many visitors ask whether they need to have a special driver's license or an international license to drive an RV in Canada.
+While planning their Canadian RV road trip, many visitors ask whether they need to have a special driver's license or an international license to drive an RV in Canada.

 The answer is simple: no, you do not.